 I come from a Lancashire mill town and have played the medieval harp for over 20 years.
 The first medieval music I loved was on old David Munrow LPs that I bought for £1 from the local library.
 After studies at the Schola Cantorum Basiliensis in Switzerland, I have worked with many major names including Jordi Savall and Ensemble Unicorn.
 I am incredibly grateful that my career has taken me all around the world, from Mexico to Russia.

 I first started working with the Italian ensemble Micrologus in 2002 and continue to add a certain Anglo-Saxon je-ne-sais-quoi to their performances.
-As a soloist, I perform English medieval music and am very happy to have created three solo programmes including one about the fifteenth-century mystic and pilgrim from Kings (then Bishops) Lynn, Margery Kempe.
+As a soloist, I perform English medieval music and am very happy to have created three solo programmes including one about the fifteenth-century mystic and pilgrim from King’s (then Bishop’s) Lynn, Margery Kempe.
 With Vivien Ellis (Sinfonye, Dufay Collective), I play English ballads and sing Gregorian chant, and with Danish/Swedish singer and kantele player, Agnethe Christensen (Sequentia), I explore more Northern repertoires like Scandinavian folk hymns.
-Currently I am finishing off my doctorate, investigating the creative input of musicians working with medieval music today.
+With the tenor John Potter, I have performed sacred French songs from the thirteenth century.
+In 2023, I finished my doctoral thesis in which I investigated the creativity of musicians working with medieval music today.

 I have completed six different pilgrimages to Canterbury, Norwich and Walsingham via Bury St Edmunds, twice to Monte Sant’Angelo and twice to Santiago de Compostela.
 I am always on the look out for my next one!